vincentyang116/HEAT/README.md

 # Basic Info
 This is the unofficial implementation of the paper "Multi-Agent Trajectory Prediction with Heterogeneous Edge-Enhanced Graph Attention Network", Arxiv ID: 2106.07161.

 The code is based on repo of the author.
-Since the Interaction Dataset has updated to v1.2 which is incomplete with the author's code, we re-code the dataset related part, and also made some simplification on the code.
+Since the Interaction Dataset has updated to v1.2 which is incompatible with the author's code, we re-code the dataset related part, and also made some simplification on the code.

 # Requirements
-To install the required python libraries, use pip install:
+To install the required python libraries, use pip to install:
 `pip install -r requirements.txt`